-Vanguard was founded in 1975 by John C. (Jack) Bogle, being named after Admiral Horatio Nelson's Flagship at the Battle of the Nile in 1798.
+Vanguard was founded in 1975 by the late John C. (Jack) Bogle, being named after Admiral Horatio Nelson's Flagship at the Battle of the Nile in 1798.
 It was founded after a dispute arose between Bogle and the members of the board of Wellington Management Company.
-He was on the board of the Wellington Management Company, but after irreconciliable differences arose between him and other members, he was forced to resign.
+He was on the board of the Wellington Management Company, but after irreconcilable differences arose between him and other members, he was forced to resign.

-At other companies, such as T. Rowe Price, the fund management company is owned by public investors, and its shares are traded on the stock market.
+At other companies, such as Charles Schwab or T. Rowe Price, the fund management company is owned by public investors, and its shares are traded on the stock market.
 Those investors also want to earn dividends and want their share values to go up.
 Guess where the money to do that comes from?
 You're right again — from the owners of the mutual fund shares, you and me.
 So there is a significant conflict inherent in the structures of most mutual fund companies.

 At Vanguard, the management company is owned by the mutual funds, which in turn, are owned by you and me.
 There are no profits or dividends that need to go to the mutual fund company's owners.
 What does that mean?
 It means we get to keep them and it increases our returns over time.

 The means by which Vanguard sends these profits on to you is by lower expenses.
 In 1990, the average Vanguard expense ratio was 0.35%.
 The average of the rest of the industry was 1.09%, an advantage of 0.74% a year.
-Since then, things have gotten even worse (? better.)
-In 2011, when I first wrote this post, Vanguard's average expense ratio is now 0.25%. and the industry has increased to 1.38%, a difference of 1.13% a year.
+Between 1990 and 2011, things got even worse (? better.)
+In 2011, when I first wrote this post, Vanguard's average expense ratio was 0.25% and the industry had increased to 1.38%, a difference of 1.13% a year.

 Since then Vanguard has established dozens of other index funds.
 A good index fund not only uses ultra-low costs to its advantage, but it also eliminates manager risk.
 It is well-known that most mutual fund managers don't add value once the cost of the management is added in.
 Index funds essentially trade the possibility of outperformance for the guaranteed elimination of market underperformance.
 85% of our retirement portfolio and 100% of our children's portfolios are invested in index funds.